TimVosch/Aqua/Theory/Research/MFM Design and research.md

 - The battery's capacity slowly uses it's storage capacity, because the sulfate sticks to the electrodes and minimalises their surface area
 - It is possible that gases are created during the charging state if it is used exessively.
 This can cause explosions in the battery.
 - If the battery can't let the gases escape, then there will be corrosion due to acid gases in the battery.
-This results in the formation of crystals in the sulfuric acid solution, which interferes with the battery's performance.
+This results in the formation of crystals in the sulfuric acid solution, which interferes with the battery's performance. these things only happen if the battery is discharged to 0% and if it's overcharged.
+If you keep it at approx 50% charged, you'll only need to refill the battery once every 6 months, so it still is unsuitable for our purposes.